ourPLCC/plcc/README.md

 * On Windows >= 10,
 please [install WSL](https://learn.microsoft.com/en-us/windows/wsl/).
 Then run a Terminal and open Ubuntu from its dropdown menu.
-You are now running in Bash inside an Ubuntu virtual machine.
+You are now running in Bash inside an Ubuntu running inside (or next to) Windows.
 Use this environment to install and use PLCC.
 From now on, when an instruction refers to Linux, make sure you are running in this environment.
 Including the next line.